Do you have cleaning routines in your family?

 So did all our efforts to teach our kids pay off?

 I’d say both of my girls are well on their way to having some great homemaking skills and are two of the hardest working young women I know.
-And not only that, they lead fun creative lives at the same time (you can find Kylee’s blog here and Courtney’s blog here).
+And not only that, they lead fun creative lives at the same time (while they don’t blog very often, you can find Kylee’s blog here and Courtney’s blog here).
 I’m so happy we took the time to instill some basic cleaning routines and homemaking principles into their lives when they were younger!
 We are still working with our 11 year old son, but he is also learning some of the same things we taught our girls!

 What are your best tips for cleaning with kids?